maxplanck-ie/ATACofthesnake/docs/content/usage.rst

            - celltype3
            - celltype4

-This will detect the difference between between celltype1 and celltype2 on one hand, and celltype3 and celltype4 on the other hand.
+This will detect the difference between celltype1 and celltype2 on one hand, and celltype3 and celltype4 on the other hand.
 Keep in mind that in the above example, drug is included in the design but not specified in the groups.
 This means that the effect will be averaged over the different drug conditions.
 In case you want to restrict the comparison to, for example, DMSO treated samples only, you can specify the following:

 .. code:: yaml